Vermont VSERS Retirement Calculator

 Vermont VSERS members participate in Social Security.
 This is the norm for New England state pension plans: Massachusetts is the major exception, where teachers and many state employees are excluded.
 Vermont, New Hampshire, Maine, Connecticut, and Rhode Island all participate in Social Security.

 For Vermont employees, Social Security adds a third income stream in retirement alongside the VSERS pension and any personal savings.
-The combination of a reasonable VSERS pension, Social Security, and Vermont's generous COLA creates a solid income floor for career state employees.
+The combination of a VSERS pension, Social Security, and the Act 74 COLA (on the first $24,000) creates a reasonable income floor for career state employees.

 Related tools